-It is troubling that the Agency has continued advancing these rules despite repeated calls from the business community for a more measured 11 approach.
+It is troubling that the Agency has continued advancing these rules despite repeated calls from the business community for a more measured approach.

-12 Many Californians are completely unaware 13 of the Agency's roles, including the Agency's own 14 polling which indicates that only 32% of residents 15 are familiar with it.
-The lack of public awareness, 16 coupled with the absence of meaningful legislative 17 oversight, raises concerns about transparency and 18 accountability in this rule-making process given the 19 potential economic harm, regulatory overreach, and 20 the lack of alignment with legislative priorities.
+Many Californians are completely unaware of the Agency's roles, including the Agency's own polling which indicates that only 32% of residents are familiar with it.
+The lack of public awareness, coupled with the absence of meaningful legislative oversight, raises concerns about transparency and accountability in this rule-making process given the potential economic harm, regulatory overreach, and the lack of alignment with legislative priorities.

-21 We respectfully urge the Agency to halt 2.2 this rule-making process until the legislature and 23 relevant policy committees have had an opportunity to 24 review and assess the proposed regulations, financial 25 and operational costs.
+We respectfully urge the Agency to halt this rule-making process until the legislature and relevant policy committees have had an opportunity to review and assess the proposed regulations, financial and operational costs.

-1 Proceeding without such review, 2 exacerbates California's affordability crisis in 3 impending (sic) the very innovation that has made 4 our state a global leader in AI and technology 5 development.
-6 We appreciate your consideration and urge 7 you to prioritize a collaborative approach with the 8 business community that protects consumers without 9 putting burdens on businesses and the broader economy 10 at large.
-Thank you.
-11 MR. LAIRD: Thank you for your comment.
-12 Rob Retzlaff, I'm going to unmute you at this time.
-13 You'll have three minutes to make your comment.
-14 Please begin as soon as you're ready.
-15 MR. RETZLAFF: Good afternoon, number 16 one, I appreciate the opportunity to speak at today's 17 hearing.
-18 My name is Rob Retzlaff, and I am the 19 executive director of the Connected Commerce Counsel, 20 also known as 3C.
-We're a nonprofit organization 21 dedicated to ensuring small businesses have access to 22 the digital tools and online services they need to 23 compete, grow, and thrive in today's economy.
-24 Today I'm speaking on behalf of our 25 networks 2000 California small businesses.
-3C works
+Proceeding without such review, exacerbates California's affordability crisis in impending (sic) the very innovation that has made our state a global leader in AI and technology development.
+We appreciate your consideration and urge you to prioritize a collaborative approach with the business community that protects consumers without putting burdens on businesses and the broader economy Thank you. at large.
+Thank you for your comment.
+MR. LAIRD: Rob Retzlaff, I'm going to unmute you at this time.
+You'll have three minutes to make your comment.
+Please begin as soon as you're ready.
+MR. RETZLAFF: Good afternoon, number one, I appreciate the opportunity to speak at today's hearing.
+My name is Rob Retzlaff, and I am the executive director of the Connected Commerce Counsel, also known as 3C.
+We're a nonprofit organization dedicated to ensuring small businesses have access to the digital tools and online services they need to compete, grow, and thrive in today's economy.
+Today I'm speaking on behalf of our networks 2000 California small businesses.
+3C works to support efforts to protect consumer privacy, but we have very serious concerns about the CPPA's proposed rules for the use of automated decision-making technology.